Australian animal welfare standards and guidelines

 • important for the livestock-welfare regulatory framework

-• achievable, meet the intended outcome for livestock welfare
+• achievable and can meet the intended outcome for livestock welfare.

 The ‘Standards’ (capital ‘S’) refers to the whole Standards and Guidelines document by name, while the individual ‘standards’ (small ‘s’) detail the requirements of livestock management (practices and tasks) within each Standards document.